 Subly is a SaaS video editing platform that uses artificial intelligence to make it easy for anyone to add subtitles and transcribe conversations in any language to their videos.

 To further differentiate their platform, increase the sign-up rates on their website, and build brand awareness, my team has been asked for a full rebrand and redesign of Subly’s existing website.

-I designed the logo, Icons, and UI elements for the website.
-I was also involved in the research, synthesis, ideation, prototyping and testing phases.
+Help with the research, ideation, prototyping and testing phases.
+I also designed the logo, Icons, and UI elements for the website.
 In addition, i prepared the deliverables handoff for the client.
-Presenting our weekly progress while keeping the client engaged with the workshops.

 High Fidelity Screens (Mobile & Desktop)

 Brand Design System

 We had four weeks to rebrand and redesign the existing website.
 Our team decided to split the timeframe into 4 sprints and adopt the double diamond method.

 We conducted an in-depth competitive analysis to see what the competitors has to offer and if there are any opportunities to improve upon the look and experience.